asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ```

 ### Server URL splitting up
-A confusion that arrived from time to time, was what the URL of a server should include.
+A confusion that arrived from time to time, was what the URL of a [Server Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#serverObject) should include.

 <Asyncapi3ServerComparison className="my-8" />

-In v2, connecting to a server was always defined as one long URL, sometimes even duplicating information such as protocol.
+In v2, defining the URL was always as one long URL, sometimes even duplicating information such as protocol.

 In v3, the `url` property has now been split up into `host`, `pathname`, and as in v2 `protocol`.
 Making the information explicit.
 ```yml